microsoftgraph/entra-powershell/module/docs/entra-powershell-v1.0/Microsoft.Graph.Entra/Get-EntraApplicationOwner.md

 This example demonstrates how to get the two owners of a specified application in Microsoft Entra ID.

-- `-ObjectId` parameter specifies the unique identifier of an application.
+- `-ApplicationId` parameter specifies the unique identifier of an application.

 ## Parameters